mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

 print (signed_string+";"+request_time)
 ```
 CanonicalizedHeaders and CanonicalizedResource values must be correctly set with proper new lines characters.
-In 'string_params' values must be the same of the Blob Creation Api cal  As well as all header params must be appended to 'string_to_sign'.
+In 'string_params' values must be the same of the Blob Creation Api call.
+As well as all header params must be appended to 'string_to_sign'.
 Anything out of the expected is going to fail the REST Api authentication.
-The same SAS procedure/script can be leveraged for any Azure Storage API.
+The same SAS procedure/script can be leveraged for any Azure Storage API like Tables and Queues.
 I spent a couple hours on this so I hope that helps someone else.

 ## Ansible playbook to PUT Blob Rest API